ProjectSidewalk/SidewalkGallery/README.md

       possible -- there's more than enough data collected for dev purposes).
       You should create a `db` folder in the home directory, and name the database `sidewalk-seattle-dump`.
-    * Google Maps API key
+    * Google Maps API key.
+This should be saved in the project's home directory.

-1. Run `npm install` in the root directory to get dependencies for the front-end components.
+1. Run `npm install` in the project's home directory to get dependencies for the front-end components.
 ```
 SidewalkGallery$ npm install
 ```